Keepnet Labs Logo

 Menu

-The Role of Human Error in Successful Cyber Security Breaches
+The Role of Human Error in Cyber Security in 2025

-The Role of Human Error in Successful Cyber Security Breaches
+The Role of Human Error in Cyber Security - Keepnet

 What Is Human Error in Cybersecurity?

-Human error happens when people unintentionally make decisions or take actions that lead to a security breach.
+Human error occurs when individuals unintentionally make decisions or take actions that result in a security breach.
 This can be as simple as using a weak password or clicking on a phishing email.
-These mistakes may seem minor but can have a serious impact, putting an entire organization’s data at risk.
+These mistakes may seem minor, but they can have a serious impact, putting an entire organization’s data at risk.

-With so many digital tools and platforms available today, employees are often overwhelmed by the number of passwords they have to manage and the security protocols they need to follow.
-This increases the chance of making mistakes like forgetting to update software or incorrectly configuring security settings.
+With numerous digital tools and platforms available today, employees are often overwhelmed by the number of passwords they must manage and the security protocols they need to follow.
+This increases the likelihood of making mistakes, such as forgetting to update software or incorrectly configuring security settings.

 Why Does Human Error Happen?